 See in Glossary.
 Unity creates Tilemaps with the Tilemap Renderer attached by default.
 The Tilemap Renderer can:

-The Render Mode affects how the Tilemap SpritesA 2D graphic objects.
+The Render Mode affects the sorting of Tilemap SpritesA 2D graphic objects.
 If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
 More info

 When set to Chunk Mode, the Tilemap Renderer handles Sprites on a Tilemap in batches and renders them together.
-They are treated as a single sort item when sorted in the 2D Transparent Queue.
-This reduces the number of draw calls to improve overall performance, however other Renderers cannot be rendered in between any portion of the Tilemap which prevents other rendered Sprites being able to interweave with the Tilemap Sprites.
+They’re treated as a single sort item when sorted in the 2D Transparent Queue.
+While this reduces draw calls, other renderers can’t render between any part of the Tilemap, preventing other rendered Sprites from interweaving with Tilemap Sprites.

-In Chunk Mode, the Tilemap Renderer is not able to sort Tiles from multiple textures individually and does not render the Tile Sprites consistently (see example below).
+In Chunk Mode, the Tilemap Renderer isn’t able to sort Tiles from multiple textures individually and doesn’t render the tile sprites consistently (refer to the example below).

 Pack all the individual Sprites that make up the Tilemap into a single Sprite Atlas to solve this issue.
 To do this:

 Create a Sprite AtlasA texture that is composed of several smaller textures.
 Also referred to as a texture atlas, image sprite, sprite sheet or packed texture.
 More info

 See in Glossary from the Assets menu (go to: Atlas > Create > Sprite Atlas).

 Add the Sprites to the Sprite Atlas by dragging them to the Objects for Packing list in the Atlas’ InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window.